ItsKris1/tic-tac-toe/README.md

 ## Todo
 - Add *draw* as a game state
+- How to display if game is over(either someone won or a draw)

+## Ideas
 - Once game functionality is completed - think of adding a different color scheme or font.
 Although black and white seems to work well too for such a classic.
-- How to display if game is over(either someone won or a draw)

 ## Stack